-Keep your Pixel 5a in tip-top shape with the best screen protectors
+These are the best screen protectors for your Pixel 5a

 The problem with some screen protectors is that they simply add too much thickness to the screen.
 But that's not a problem with this five-pack of tempered glass screen protectors from OMOTON, as these measure in at just 0.3mm thin.

-Your eyes only: YWXTW Privacy Screen Protectors (2-pack)
+Your eyes only: Supershieldz Anti Spy Screen Protector (2-pack)

 Who likes it when someone is looking over your shoulder while you're using your phone?
-With the YWXTW Privacy Screen Protectors, you won't have to worry about prying eyes.
+With the Supershieldz Anti Spy Screen Protectors, you won't have to worry about prying eyes.
 Since this is made with tempered glass, you'll get the maximum protection.
-Plus, you'll have a spare screen protector in the event that something happens to the first one.
+Plus, you'll have a spare screen protector if something happens to the first one.

 Everything you need: Sucnakp Rough Grip Case with Screen Protector

-Getting a screen protector is just one step in the process for keeping your Pixel 5a protected.
-And it's likely that you've already picked out a case.
-But for those who haven't, the Sucnakp Rough Grip Case offers a durable case along with including a tempered glass screen protector.
+Getting a screen protector is just one step in the process of keeping your Pixel 5a protected.
+And, likely, you've already picked out a case.
+But for those who haven't, the Sucnakp Rough Grip Case offers durability and includes a tempered glass screen protector.
 With this, you won't have to worry about your case and screen protector not being compatible.

 Get the best Pixel 5a screen protectors